 - Hiring A hiring committee is struck by Personnel Committee and consists of one [1] Excluded Manager selected by the Excluded Managers (or designate as assigned by the Excluded Managers), one [1] USW union representative selected by the union, up to two [2] unionized staff members selected by the Excluded Managers, and up to two [2] lead directors elected by Executive Committee.
 An Excluded Manager or designate will be the chair of the committee.
 Quorum is all members of the committee.
 The hiring committee shall consist of at least one self-identified woman.
 If the hiring committee has four (4) or more members, at least two (2) will be self-identified women.
-The hiring committee shall not exceed five [5] members. - Approval - Approval by the Board of Directors is required for all permanent USW staff in Class 13 and above.
+The hiring committee shall not exceed five [5] members.
+The only exception to this is Security Supervisors or Attendants, which will follow the same hiring process as General Operations, Student employees. - Approval Approval by the Board of Directors is required for all permanent USW staff in Class 13 and above.
 Approval consists of a majority vote of the Board of Directors.
+Approval by the General Manager or the Executive Director for employees Class 12 and below.